Lukizzy/CreditSavvy/README.md

-**CETM46 Data Science Product Development — University of Sunderland** *Module Leader: Dr Ming Jiang | Assessment 2 of 2*
+**CETM46 Data Science Product Development — University of Sunderland** *Module Leader: Dr Ming Jiang | Assessment 2 of 2* Here is the link to the webapp hosted on streamlit via github: https://creditsavvyapp.streamlit.app/
 ---

 ## Overview